kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 3.3 - OS Credential Dumping: NTDS [**T1003.003**](https://attack.mitre.org/techniques/T1003/003/)

-FIN6 has used Metasploit’s PsExec NTDSGRAB module to obtain a copy of the victim's Active Directory database.
-This module authenticates to the domain controller, creates a volume shadow copy of the system drive, and downloads copies of the NTDS.dit and SYSTEM hive.
+FIN6 has used Metasploit’s PsExec <kb>NTDSGRAB</kb> module to obtain a copy of the victim's Active Directory database.
+This module authenticates to the domain controller, creates a volume shadow copy of the system drive, and downloads copies of the _NTDS.dit_ and SYSTEM hive.
 Although this technique is herein classified as a privilege escalation technique, the group may execute this module during discovery and exfiltrate the resultant files with the rest of their discovery results.

 ```bash
 msf> use auxiliary/admin/smb/psexec_ntdsgrab